passion for creativity comes from a lifelong interest in the arts

 of various mediums.

-and raised in Florida.
+raised in Florida and now resides in Texas.
 Much of her early appreciation of the arts

-comes from her mother Winefride, who had a passion for painting of
+comes from her mother Winefride, who had a passion for crocheting,

 landscapes and nature.
 She gave away much of her work to family